-As a distinguished research and teaching institution, Carleton University has a responsibility to lead and act decisively in addressing the challenges arising from climate change and in developing solutions and showcasing the opportunities that this presents for the campus community.
-Our vision is to be a leading Canadian university that shapes and strengthens sustainability in society and contributes to the well-being of the community in which it operates.
+As a distinguished research and teaching institution, Carleton University has a responsibility to take a leading role in addressing the challenges arising from climate change, developing solutions, and showcasing opportunities for the campus community.
+Our vision is to become a leading Canadian university that shapes and strengthens sustainability in society and contributes to the well-being of the communities in which we operate.

-Today, sustainability is ever more emphasized by the concept’s simultaneous economic, environmental, and social dimensions.
-For example, businesses talk about the triple bottom line: people, planet, and profits and likewise, sustainability educators commonly refer to the Three E’s of sustainability: economy, ecology, and equity.
-In 2015, the United Nations published ‘Transforming our world: the 2030 Agenda for Sustainable Development’, a “plan of action for people, planet and prosperity”.
-The publication outlines 17 Sustainable Development Goals and 169 targets, and seeks to build on previous efforts by outlining a 15-year agenda that balances “the three dimensions of sustainable development: the economic, social and environmental”.
+Sustainability is now more important than ever, as it encompasses economic, environmental, and social dimensions.
+In 2015, the United Nations published ‘Transforming our World: the 2030 Agenda for Sustainable Development,’ which is a plan of action for people, planet, and prosperity.
+The publication outlines 17 Sustainable Development Goals and 169 targets, and aims to build on previous efforts by presenting a 15-year agenda that balances the economic, social, and environmental dimensions of sustainable development.

-Below are the United Nations Sustainable Development Goals that are relevant here at Carleton University, in accordance with our sustainability plan.
-Click on each SDG to learn more about how Carleton University is addressing each goal!
+Below are the United Nations Sustainable Development Goals that are relevant to Carleton University in accordance with our sustainability plan.
+Click on each SDG to learn more about how Carleton University is addressing these goals!